FREQUENTLY ASKED QUESTIONS

 - We offer the largest selection of durable pediatric frames from quality collections at a fair price.

-- Tough polycarbonate lenses that protect children’s eyes and resist scratches.
+- Impact resistant polycarbonate lenses help protect children’s eyes.

 - Frames with the colors, shapes and fit that your child will love.